JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 You can now copy the public part of an uploaded non-encrypted SSH key from the project settings.
 To do this, go to **Project Settings | SSH keys** and click **Copy the public key** under the key name.

-This way, you no longer need to ask the system administrator to provide a public SSH key whenever you need it (for example, for integration with a VCS hosting service) — just get it via the UI.
+This way, project admins no longer need to ask the system administrator for a public SSH key whenever they need it (for example, to integrate their TeamCity projects with a VCS hosting service) — they can just get it via the TeamCity UI.

-## Using TeamCity build as Bitbucket Merge Check
+## Using TeamCity builds as Bitbucket Merge Checks

-Thanks to more accurate [reporting of build statuses](commit-status-publisher.md) to Bitbucket, it is now possible to set TeamCity builds as [requirements](https://confluence.atlassian.com/bitbucketserver/checks-for-merging-pull-requests-776640039.html#Checksformergingpullrequests-Requiredbuildsmergecheck) in your Bitbucket repository.
+Thanks to more accurate [reporting of build statuses](commit-status-publisher.md) to Bitbucket, it is now possible to set TeamCity builds as [requirements](https://confluence.atlassian.com/bitbucketserver/checks-for-merging-pull-requests-776640039.html#Checksformergingpullrequests-Requiredbuildsmergecheck) in a Bitbucket repository.
 This allows you to protect a branch and ensure that only verified pull requests are merged into it.

-## Applying actions to multiple builds at once
+## Applying action to multiple builds

 It is now possible to select multiple builds and apply actions to all of them at once:
 * Pin/unpin